I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportgetpfns.md

 <p> </p>

 ## -remarks
 <p> Miniport drivers usually store HBA-specific information in this extension, such as the state of the HBA and the mapped access ranges for the HBA.
-This area is available to the miniport driver in the <b>DeviceExtension-&gt;HwDeviceExtension</b> member of the device object for the HBA immediately after the miniport driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff567108">StorPortInitialize</a>.
+This area is available to the miniport driver in the <b>DeviceExtension-&gt;HwDeviceExtension</b> member of the device object for the HBA immediately after the miniport driver calls <a href="..\storport\nf-storport-storportinitialize.md">StorPortInitialize</a>.
 The port driver frees this memory when it removes the device. </p>

-<p>Starting in Windows 8, the <i>Srb</i> parameter may point to either <a href="https://msdn.microsoft.com/library/windows/hardware/ff565393">SCSI_REQUEST_BLOCK</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/hh451474">STORAGE_REQUEST_BLOCK</a>.</p>

-<p> Miniport drivers usually store HBA-specific information in this extension, such as the state of the HBA and the mapped access ranges for the HBA.
-This area is available to the miniport driver in the <b>DeviceExtension-&gt;HwDeviceExtension</b> member of the device object for the HBA immediately after the miniport driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff567108">StorPortInitialize</a>.
-The port driver frees this memory when it removes the device. </p>

-<p>Starting in Windows 8, the <i>Srb</i> parameter may point to either <a href="https://msdn.microsoft.com/library/windows/hardware/ff565393">SCSI_REQUEST_BLOCK</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/hh451474">STORAGE_REQUEST_BLOCK</a>.</p>
+<p>Starting in Windows 8, the <i>Srb</i> parameter may point to either <a href="..\srb\ns-srb--scsi-request-block.md">SCSI_REQUEST_BLOCK</a> or <a href="..\srb\ns-srb--storage-request-block.md">STORAGE_REQUEST_BLOCK</a>.</p>

 ## -requirements
 <table>